-This central hall brick mansion overlooking the Delaware River was built in the then latest "Georgian" style of architecture by William Trent, one of the founders of the City of Trenton, between the years 1714 and 1719.
-Open daily for tours.
-Groups by appointment.
+This central hall brick mansion overlooking the Delaware River was built between 1714 and 1719, in the then latest "Georgian" style of architecture by William Trent, one of the founders of the City of Trenton and its namesake.

 Open daily for tours.
 Large groups by appointment.
 The Trent House is a designated National Historic Landmark and is listed in the State and National Registers of Historic Places.